clouddost/tomcat-installation/README.md

-# Installing tomcat using binary method on amazon linux 2
+# Installing Tomcat using Binary Method